-You can either follow along and build your own report using the instructions below, or use the attached example (MailChimpCampaignActivityReport.xlsx).
-This requires an installed copy of the Analytics Edge add-in as well as the Connector for MailChimp, both available free for 30 days from the download page.
+Build your own report using the instructions below, or use the attached example and follow along (MailChimpCampaignActivityReport.xlsx).
+This requires an installed copy of the Analytics Edge add-in as well as the Connector for MailChimp, both are available free for 30 days from the download page.

 To build the report, we get the most recent campaign Id and use the MailChimp Export API campaignSubscriberActivity function to download the data we need.
 Then a series of Analytics Edge functions are used to clean up and pivot the data into a report-ready table.